particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 ## Upgrade process

-Device protection is enabled on a per-product basis within your organization as part of your enterprise plan contract.
+Device protection is enabled for your organization as part of your enterprise plan contract.

 {{step-diagram op="start"}}
 ```json